-Share responsibility for the on-site management of the nature reserves; carry out all aspects of estate management, maintain and improve visitor facilities, undertake biological survey, monitoring work and data entry.

-- Share responsibility for the care and maintenance of the Trust's vehicles, equipment and storage buildings. - Give day to day supervision and support to the conservation volunteer teams and Wildlife Trainees. - Organise and support the allocated volunteer teams, including production of quarterly work plans (with Land Managers) both on reserves and in the wider Berkshire countryside. - Assist with the movement, handling and welfare checks of the Trust-owned livestock (cattle, sheep and ponies), and monitor licensed grazing programmes on reserves. - Help with the formulation of and work to agreed programmes, guided by the Land Management Officers. - Contribute to the production of reserve management plans and other policies or strategies - Attend Land Management Team meetings, full Staff meetings and regular planning meetings.
-Attend one-to-one meetings with your line manager. - Represent the Trust at other events from time to time. - Deputise for the Land Management Officers when required. - Adhere to all Trust policies, procedures and systems.
-To represent the Trust in a professional manner and to act at all times in a manner which will not damage its reputation. - To ensure that all health and safety obligations are met in all aspects of the role. - To provide regular reports as required. - To engender a culture of membership recruitment within the team. - Any other duties as delegated by the line manager, Head of Department or Chief Executive.
+- Share responsibility for the on-site management of the nature reserves; to carry out all aspects of estate management, maintain and improve visitor facilities, undertake biological surveys, monitoring of work and data entry. - To share responsibility for the care and maintenance of the Trust's vehicles, equipment and storage buildings at Littlemore, Oxford and Wells Farm in liaison with the Facilities Manager as appropriate. - Recruit, develop, organise, and support key volunteers and teams of volunteers as required in practical reserve management and grazing.
+Take responsibility for the health and safety of these volunteers and ensure safe working practices are adhered to at all times. - Lead the organisation and supervision of a programme of in-house and external training for the Oxfordshire Reserve volunteers. - Manage the day-to-day requirements of conservation grazing animals including sheep, cattle and ponies to ensure a high standard of health and welfare. - Assist with co-ordinating and organising the movement of animals between sites. - Complete requisite paperwork and records to ensure legal and health and safety compliance. - Shared responsibility for the management of graziers and contractors on Oxfordshire reserves. - To award and supervise external contracts as required in order to achieve management objectives. - To ensure the maintenance of all visitor facilities across designated reserves carrying out annual access audits. - Formulate and work to agreed programmes, reserve management plans and team work plans, as guided by your line manager. - To be responsible for own management of activity area budgets and contribute to budget setting process, as agreed with line manager. - Contribute to the production of reserve management plans, agri-environment schemes and other policies or strategies. - To assist with the rolling programme of tree safety surveys on Oxfordshire reserves and organise necessary tree safety work by Trust staff or contractors. - Attend Reserves Team meetings, full staff meetings and regular planning meetings with your line manager. - Contribute to the annual programme of Trust guided walks and volunteer training events and workshops.
+Represent the Trust at other events on occasion as required. - Ensure that all health and safety obligations are met in all aspects of the role - Deal with all visitor enquiries and other visitor related issues in a friendly professional manner. - Adhere to all Trust policies, procedures and systems.
+To represent the Trust in a professional manner and to act at all times in a manner which will not damage its reputation. - Provide regular reports as required. - Engender a culture of membership recruitment within the team. - Any other duties as delegated by the line manager, Head of Department or Chief Executive.